dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 The security concerts for vCons can put into two categories: making the conversation immutable through integrity verification and protecting the confidentiality of privacy of the parties to the conversation and their PII.
 These requirements along with need to evolve a vCon (e.g. adding analysis, translations and transcriptions) conflict in some ways.
 To enable this, multiple verisons of a vCon may be created.
-Versions of a vCon may add information (e.g. analysis added to a prior vCon referenced by the appended Object) and versions that remove information (e.g. redactions of privacy information removed from the vCon referenced in the redacted Object).
+Versions of a vCon may add information (e.g. analysis added to a prior vCon referenced by the [Appended Object](#appended-object)) and versions that remove information (e.g. redactions of privacy information removed from the vCon referenced in the [Redacted Object](#redacted-object)).
-Redactions may be a different levels for example:
+Redactions may be at different levels for example:

 * PII masked to remove PII data in the text, audio, video or transcripts